 - Food (from the breeder, stick to the same food for at least a few weeks).

 - Non Ammonia cleaning products

 What if my puppy doesn’t want to eat

-Go about your usual day to day life without over fussing but make sure you take him out regularly to pee and poop.
+Go about your usual day to day life without over fussing but make sure you take your new puppy out regularly to pee and poop.
 Don’t worry if your puppy isn’t eating a full meal the first day it’s completely normal, just be sure to keep an eye on the puppy to make sure that they are well.
-If you have any concerns call the breeder or your vet; you may also want to look over feeding my puppy for more information.
+If you have any concerns call the breeder or your vet; you may also want to look over our feeding my puppy article here for more information.
 A good breeder should have given you some of the food your pup is on.
 Stick to their guidelines and feeding times.

 Settling your puppy at night